Updated On November 3, 2020

-When a natural disaster hits your area, and that isn’t uncommon in the southeastern part of the United States, it can wipe out a significant portion of a town or have a huge impact on a city.
-Statistics show that nearly 25% of businesses can’t bounce back after a natural disaster, closing for good when one hits.
+When a natural disaster hits your area, and that isn’t uncommon in the southeastern part of the United States, it can wipe out a significant portion of a town or significantly impact a city.
+Statistics show that nearly 25% of businesses can’t bounce back after a natural disaster, closing for good after one strike.
 There are ways to prepare yourself and your company.
 First, have an emergency preparedness plan in place.
-You can find good information and advice from the U.S. Small Business Administration.
+You can find useful information and advice from the U.S. Small Business Administration.
 You can find disaster checklists, sources for disaster assistance programs, and emergency preparedness training courses.

-Aside from prepping for the disaster itself, you need to have a plan for backing up, restoring, or safely relocating vital hard-copy records and files.
+Aside from prepping for the disaster itself, it would help if you had a plan for backing up, restoring, or safely relocating vital hard-copy records and files.
 This is where your outsourced accounting firm comes in.
-They can ensure you have enough cash on hand to cover expenses and to cover lost or delayed income during the post-disaster downtime and recovery.
-They will also have a backup of all of your financial information, data, bookkeeping records, and tax filings.
+They can ensure you have enough cash to cover expenses and cover lost or delayed income during the post-disaster downtime and recovery.
+They will also have a backup of your financial information, data, bookkeeping records, and tax filings.

 Have you ever gotten the blue screen of death on your laptop or computer?
 At first, you freeze – could this be right?
 Then you get angry – come on, computer!
-Then you panic – oh no oh no oh no. Because you know that if your computer crashes, you’ve probably just lost everything stored on it.
+Then you panic – oh no. Because you know that if your computer crashes, you’ve probably just lost everything stored on it.
 The good news is that most people and small businesses are getting better and better at backing up their data to an external storage device, the cloud, or some other service provider.
-Unless you forget.
-Or you plan to do it “someday” but you haven’t yet.
+Unless you forget, or you plan to do it someday, but you haven’t yet.
 Or if your entire network fails.
-Don’t put your financial information and all of your data at risk by storing it locally or failing to back it up.
+Please don’t put your financial information and all of your data at risk by storing it locally or forgetting to back it up.
 Put it in the hands of an outsourced accountant, and you can rest assured they have backups for their backups.
 If you have a tech failure at your business, your accounting is still safe.

-There are countless ways your company could be at risk from a disaster.
-Taking necessary precautions can keep you out of hot water and keep you in business even when bad things happen.
-One way to protect your business is by taking advantage of all of the things an outsourced accountant can offer, including financial preparation and guidance in the event you experience downtime following a disaster as well as security for your data.
+There are countless ways your Duluth small business could be at risk from a disaster.
+Taking necessary precautions can keep you out of hot water and keep you in business even when unforeseen things happen.
+One way to protect your business is by taking advantage of all of the things an outsourced accountant can offer, including financial preparation and guidance if you experience downtime following a disaster and security for your data.

-Call 678-990-0924 for a free consultation with our experts at Accounting Partners to learn we can help with accounting and disaster preparedness for your business.
+Call 678-990-0924 for a consultation with our experts at Accounting Partners to learn how we can help with Duluth accounting and disaster preparedness for your business.